Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

 Note: The mpicc and mpifort of your vector-parallel supercomputer may be changed often.
 If you feel something wrong, you should consult the administrator personnel of the Intel compiler.
-The RedHat Linux/NEC compiler which is changed after the fall 2024 seems buggy of memory leak of a large number of atoms, which may be fixed.
+The RedHat Linux/NEC compiler which is installed in the fall 2024 seems buggy of memory leak of a large number of atoms, which may be fixed.
 Contrarily, the parallel Siesta-4.1b code hasn't a problem.

 ### Execution Scripts ###